“We just don’t have as many businesses as we used to.” It’s one of those rural myths that I hear variations of all the time.

 - They include new styles of doing business like the Innovative Rural Business Models.

 If you’re still looking for businesses in traditional ways, you’re going to find the remaining traditional businesses.
-You’ll have to look in new ways if you want to new businesses.
+You’ll have to look in new ways if you want to find the new businesses.

 - You’ll have to look for multiple businesses operating Together in a shared space, and other Business Inside a Business examples.